HyeminP/DNSC-6301-Group-Project/README.md

 ![image](https://user-images.githubusercontent.com/89415811/131252295-0152d6f9-0c1a-4a1b-bd40-92749bab7626.png)

-As shown in the iteration plot, the Validation AUC is the highest when the depth of the tree is at 6 The AIR for the controlled group (‘White’, ‘Male’) and protected group (‘Hispanic’, ‘Black’, ‘Asian’, ‘Female’) are all in an acceptable range (0.5-0.95) at the tree depth 6
+  * As shown in the iteration plot, the Validation AUC is the highest when the depth of the tree is at 6
+  * The AIR for the controlled group (‘White’, ‘Male’) and protected group (‘Hispanic’, ‘Black’, ‘Asian’, ‘Female’) are all in an acceptable range (0.5-0.95) at the tree depth 6

 ### Ethical Considerations
-* **Describe potential negative impacts/uncertainties relation to the impacts of using your model**:
-  * Math or software problems:
-  * Real-world risks: who, what, when or how?

 **Biases**